cjjulius/InventoryManager/README.md

 CMS Server (Optional) - SQL Server 2012 or better.
 PowerShell 3 or better installed.<br>
 Active Directory Environment<br>

+<i>Note</i>: SDIM will be able to access 2005 - 2016 SQL Server Instances, however, it needs to be installed on 2012 or better.
+You might be able to get it to work on 2008R2, but that is not a supported setup.<br>

 <b>How do I install?</b>

 Is not a long process, but it does require certain things in a certain order.
 This will guide you through setting these up.
 The current version of this guide is for SDIM 2.3